fbpx

 The Montreal SPCA takes in many turtles who were abandoned by families who, despite all their good intentions, miscalculated the time it takes to care for these reptile companions.
 Bought from pet stores when very small, turtles may seem like they take up little space!
-However, they can grow to the size of a cantaloupe and require careful care throughout their life, which lasts up to 30 or even 40 years if their health is good.
+However, they can exceed the size of a cantaloupe and require careful care throughout their life, which lasts up to 30 or even 40 years if their health is good.

 Adopting a turtle is therefore not a decision to be made lightly.
 If you are willing to make a long-term and informed investment, however, this small animal can be a great companion.